zstyblik/grafana.org/source/blog/temp/temp.md

 This is the very basic set that we are aiming for right now.
-There will probably be a lot of enhancements in the existing dashboard and panel features and the initial release will be quickly followed by more advanced features like integration with hipchat, slack & hubot and eventually alerting.
+There will probably be a lot of enhancements in the existing dashboard and panel features and the initial release will be quickly followed by more advanced features like integration with hipchat, slack & hubot, user preferences and eventually alerting.

 Grafana 2.0 is currently not ready for a alpha or beta.
 But the code and a preview version will be made public shorty, hopefully within 2-3 weeks.